Nothing is more likely to take the shine off a brand new door, than hanging it from a tatty old door frame.

 When Should You Replace a Door Frame?

 If a door frame is rotten or damaged then it’s a good idea to replace it.
-However, it must be done carefully to ensure the frame is straight and plum, and that the door hangs securely in the frame.
+As mentioned above, you don’t have to replace the door itself if that is still standing strong.

-The decorative architrave will hide any minor mistakes or cosmetic damage to the plaster around the wall, but it is important to work slowly and carefully to ensure the door is perfectly aligned and the frame is secure and weather proof.
+Using a decorative architrave will hide any minor mistakes or cosmetic damage to the plaster around the wall, but it is important to work slowly and carefully to ensure the door is perfectly aligned and the frame is secure and weatherproof.
 If you are completely renovating a room, you can replace the door frame first, then plaster and paint, to ensure a nice, smooth, clean, and professional finish.

 Installing a new door frame is a job that you can do yourself, in a pinch.
 However, installing a full pre-hung door, or a new solid door, is something that is best done with a helper.